Sleeping sickness is infection with germs carried by certain flies. It results in swelling of the brain.

 Calling your health care provider

-Call your health care provider if you have symptoms of this disorder.
+See your health care provider right away if you have symptoms.
 It is important to begin treatment as soon as possible.

 Insect control measures can help prevent the spread of sleeping sickness in high-risk areas.